vcinbat/N220/final-project/readme.md

 **Logic**:

 - Randomly generate a username:
-  - Create a sequence of 6 alphanumeric characters.
+  - Create a string of 6 alphanumeric characters.
-  - Prefix the sequence with "User" for uniqueness.
+  - Prefix the string with "User" for uniqueness.
 - If the username input field is empty, populate it with the generated username.

 **Data Types**: